-In a few short years Aspiration International Secondary School has acquired a reputation of being forward thinking in its approach to ensuring students are fully prepared for the demands of the twenty-first-century.
+In a few short years Aspiration International School has acquired a reputation of being forward thinking in its approach to ensuring students are fully prepared for the demands of the twenty-first-century.

 This is crucially important in today’s world of artificial intelligence, robotics and the Fourth Industrial Revolution.
 You have to prepare the future generation for uncertainty and promote agility and adaptability.
 We need to completely reimagine education.
 Instead of learning to memorize facts and figures, students need to “learn how to learn” and how to solve problems.
 Students need to be allowed to learn independently and encouraged to be lifelong learners.

 Twenty-first-century learning means that students must master content while producing, synthesizing, and evaluating information from a wide variety of subjects and sources with an understanding of and respect for diverse cultures.
 Students still must demonstrate the ‘three Rs’, but also the ‘three Cs’: creativity, communication, and collaboration.